diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/global-artifacts/02.analysis/analysis.md

 ---

+**Please note that some classes may fit into multiple categories depending on the context and interpretation.
+The above categorization is based on the provided PlantUML diagram and the existing categories in the table.**
 ## Rationale to identify associations between conceptual classes

 An association is a relationship between instances of objects that indicates a relevant connection, and that is worth of remembering, or it is derivable from the List of Common Associations: